vilnisjatnieks/database-project/README.md

 # CS485_Fall25
-JDBC lectures for the course CS485 from the Loyola University Maryland (Spring 25)
+JDBC lectures for the course CS485 from the Loyola University Maryland (Fall 25)